cfarkas/SARS-CoV-2-freebayes/README.md

 ## III) Annotate and collect variants per protein on SnpEff-classified VCF variants
 merged.GISAID.AF.vcf files can weight several gigabytes and therefore we compress it with gzip for storage.
 Compressed merged VCF files from GISAID genomes and SRA, including effect annotation are available here: https://usegalaxy.org/u/carlosfarkas/h/snpeffsars-cov-2.
-Prior to SnpEff annotation, it is preferable to lightweight these files by selecting one individual sample in the vcf (dropping all the others samples) as follows:
+To speed-up things, prior to SnpEff annotation, it is preferable to lightweight these files by selecting one individual sample in the vcf (dropping all the others samples) or annotate combined_sites.vcf file.
+We will execute the first option.

 ```
 mkdir SnpEff-SARS-CoV-2